Nesper94/Metabiome/documentation/source/tutorial.rst

 which we will use to decontaminate the filtered reads like so:

-.. note:: Be aware that we subsampled the Human Reference Genome in order to
+.. warning:: Be aware that we subsampled the Human Reference Genome in order to
     perform the decontamination step quickly and smoothly.
 However, for real metagenomic studies you should always use the whole Human Reference Genome.